 I would also like to say that I am not some Advaita Vedanta fanatic either – I am simply interested in what actually works.
 I understand that everyone has their own unique journey, and their own relationship with teachers and teachings.
 I also acknowledge that many varied teachings and practices can be of help and assistance to us on our spiritual journey (please explore this blog for examples of this).
 However it is also useful to acknowledge that not all teachings are equally helpful and not all teachings point directly at liberation.
 Some can even steer us away, apparently at least.

 Personally, I have found the traditional teachings of Advaita Vedanta, and especially Sri Ramana’s exposition of them, to give us everything we need on the path to genuine Liberation.
+You can find the teachings neatly summarised in this book which, in my view, explains clearly and unambiguously the true direct path in full.

 Personally I find that Rupert Spira’s teachings may be useful for aspects of sravana (listening) and manana (contemplation/ thinking/ reflecting upon the teaching) phases of traditional Advaita in which the teachings are given and contemplated upon and realisation remains predominantly on the level of the mind.
 However in my view they do not really engage fruitfully or deeply enough with the main part of the teachings of Sri Ramana and Advaita Vedanta, which is Nididhyasana (meditation), or turning away from objects in order to abide as the self and thereby attain liberation.